k8ssandra/k8ssandra/docs/content/en/docs/topics/restore-a-backup/_index.md

 Copy the cql file to the k8ssandra container (pod):

-`kubectl cp test_data.cql k8ssandra-dc1-default-sts-0:/tmp -c cassandra`
+`kubectl cp test_data.cql demo-dc1-default-sts-0:/tmp -c cassandra`

 Before you can launch the CQLSH instance that's deployed by K8ssandra in your Kubernetes cluster, you'll need authentication credentials.
-By default, the username secret for K8ssandra is `k8ssandra-superuser`.
+The superuser secret defaults to `<cluster-name>-superuser`.
+In this example: `demo-superuser`.
 To verify, you can extract and decode the username secret:

-`kubectl get secret k8ssandra-superuser -o jsonpath="{.data.username}" | base64 --decode`
+`kubectl get secret demo-superuser -o jsonpath="{.data.username}" | base64 --decode`
-`k8ssandra-superuser`
+`demo-superuser`

-The command output (second line above) verified that the username to use on a subsequent command is `k8ssandra-superuser`.
+The command output (second line above) verified that the username to use on a subsequent command is `demo-superuser`.

 Next, extract and decode the password secret.
 For example:

-`kubectl get secret k8ssandra-superuser -o jsonpath="{.data.password}" | base64 --decode`
+`kubectl get secret demo-superuser -o jsonpath="{.data.password}" | base64 --decode`
 ```
 7kZV7YUFSWUTksJ9nfZoWzuTL0qGSgjp54kEVAlgrbMTW_E3RXcTsg
 ```